apollographql/apollo/docs/source/guides/faq.md

 [Apollo Engine](https://www.apollographql.com/engine) is a great tool to track many of these things.
 It allows close inspection of fields to make it easy to see both total response times as well as how long each field took to execute.

-Engine also has a [DataDog integration](https://www.apollographql.com/docs/engine/integrations/datadog.html#Monitoring-with-Datadog) that makes integration with existing tools easier.
+Engine also has some integrations to make monitoring easier.
+The [Slack Integration](https://www.apollographql.com/docs/engine/integrations/slack.html#setup) delivers daily reports to give teams a quick overview of the health of their schema.
+The [DataDog integration](https://www.apollographql.com/docs/engine/integrations/datadog.html#Monitoring-with-Datadog) works with existing DataDog accounts, to help teams track schema performance.
+When things go wrong, Engine has [configurable alerts](https://www.apollographql.com/docs/engine/features/alerts.html) to notify teams of issues through PagerDuty or Slack.

 ## Moving a product to GraphQL

-> People in this phase have a good understanding of how to write, deploy, and monitor GraphQL in production.
-They are looking to scale GraphQL features to their entire product line.
+> You have a good understanding of how to write, deploy, and monitor GraphQL in production.
+You are looking to scale GraphQL features to your entire product line.

 #### How do I organize schema code to scale for a larger project?